geminiplanetimager/gpi_pipeline/documentation/installation/config_settings.rst

 launcher_force_semaphore_name           <string>                        See at right.
 Name of semaphore used for the inter-IDL communication queue lock.
 Sometimes the lock is not
                                                                                         properly released so this setting should be specified with a different name so that a different lock name can be used for the queue.
-Default is "GPI_DRP_$USER"
+Default is "GPI_DRP_$USER" override_writing_to_calibration_dir     0,1                             0               If set to 1, calibration files will be saved to the outputdir as specified in the recipe file instead of being forced to be saved to the calibration directory (as is the default).
 ======================================  ==============================  =============   ==============================================================================================